-8-11 Suffixes (optional)
+8-11 Suffixes (optional, see below)

-Indicator for three types of variables; separated from the previous characters by an underscore
+Indicator for several types of variables; separated from the previous characters by an underscore

+Suffixes

-Suffixes for generated variables: The g# suffix indicates a generated variable; the running number after g is in most cases a simple enumerator (e.g., g1).
-Since scale indices are generated by a set of other variables, they are also identified by a g# suffix.
+• Generated variables: The \g# suffix indicates a generated variable; the running number after \g is in most cases a simple enumerator (e. g., \g1).
+Since scale indices are generated by a set of other variables, they are also identified by a \g# suffix.
 Note that scale indices are named after the first of the set of variables from which they were generated.
 In this case, numbering is only relevant if the first variable is identical for several scale indices.
+The number after \g is in most cases a simple enumerator.
+However, there are two types of generated variables that assign specific meanings to digits, namely regional and occupational variables.
+The former are based on the Nomenclature of Territorial Units for Statistics (NUTS):